hexagontruth/soundcube/README.md

     y = n.gen()
     utils.write_output('output/my_fancy_song.wav', y)

 A variety of more fine-grained options are available in both the `utils` module and `Net` class.
-Consult the documentation associated with these respective files for more details.
+Consult the documentation associated with these files for more details.